 3. Protect from Frost

-If you know that there is frost in the upcoming forecast, you will want to ensure that you protect your plants.
+If you know that there is an early frost in the upcoming forecast, you will want to ensure that you protect your plants.
 This will protect them from dying before they have the chance to finish their ripening cycle.

 4. Protect from Heat